hce-docs/user-execution-plane-to-harness-control-plane-api-details/api-documentation.md

 Creates a Chaos Runner on an EKS cluster to inject and rollback specified fault into the application microservices/infrastructure and validate hypotheses via specified probes.

-Harness controlplane sends list of k8s resource manifest to delegate and delegate deploys it in target cluster.
-Delegate tokan isused in this communication.
+Harness controlplane sends a list of Kubernetes resource manifests to the delegate and the delegate deploys it in the target cluster.
+The delegate token is used in this communication.

 Here is one sample yaml spec

 ```yaml